 Gas prices steady amid Baghdad airstrike

-Per gallon cost could rise if conflicts persist, analysts say
+Per-gallon cost could rise if conflicts persist, analysts say

 U.S. gas prices have remained mostly steady following an American airstrike that killed a top Iranian military chief, but costs could pick up if conflicts in the Middle East continue.